Expatria-Technologies/Flexi-HAL/README.md

 ### Raspberry PI expansion header
 <img src="/readme_images/Pi_Installed.png" width="500">
 The Rasberry Pi GPIO header allows the Flexi-HAL to host a full Raspberry Pi type SBC.
 This allows the platform to support LinuxCNC via the Remora project.
+Power should be connected to either the Pi or to the FlexiHAL, not both.

 <img src="/readme_images/Pi_Pinout.jpg" width="500">